Anton Yelchin

 Anton Yelchin in the TV series 'Huff'

 Despite his busy schedule, Anton attended school, did well academically, and his favorite subject was math.
 After graduating, he applied to college.
-"But I quickly realized I wouldn't make a good lawyer or anything like that," the actor recalled.
+"But I quickly realized I wouldn't make a good lawyer or anything like that," he later recalled.
 Another passion of his was music.
 He played guitar in his band The Hammerheads.

 Career Breakthrough

-Most viewers confidently answered, "In 'Alpha Dog'!" when asked where they first saw Anton Yelchin.
-In this drama based on real events, Anton played the lead role of Zack, a teenager unlucky enough to be the younger brother of local drug dealer Jake.
-Jake owed a large sum to another dealer, Johnny, and disappeared.
-Johnny's enforcers, only slightly older than Zack, kidnapped him and brought him to Johnny's house.
-Zack, however, didn't realize he was a hostage.
-He had fun, hanging out with older, interesting guys and then with pretty girls.
-But business is business, and Zack's fate was sealed.
-Alongside the young but already established Anton, the film featured Justin Timberlake and Ben Foster .
+Ask most viewers where they first spotted Anton Yelchin, and they'll confidently answer, "In 'Alpha Dog'!"
+In this drama based on real events, Anton played Zack, a teenager with the bad luck of being the younger brother of local drug dealer Jake.
+Jake owed big money to another dealer, Johnny, then vanished.
+Johnny's crew—barely older than Zack—kidnapped him and dragged him to Johnny's place.
+But Zack had no clue he was actually a hostage.
+He was having a blast hanging out with these older, cool guys and pretty girls.
+But business is business—Zack's fate was already sealed.
+Alongside the young but already established Anton, the film featured Justin Timberlake and Ben Foster.

 Anton Yelchin and Justin Timberlake in 'Alpha Dog'